kartaview/android/README.md

 # android
-Android app for collecting OpenStreetCam imagery
+Android app for collecting KartaView imagery

 Latest apk can be downloaded at : https://github.com/openstreetcam/android/releases